wladradchenko/wladradchenko/README.md

   </a>
 </p>

+## Stay Connected

+Follow me on **GitHub** if you want to keep up with of new projects, see the neural network tools I'm adding to [favorites](https://github.com/wladradchenko?tab=stars) for working with video, audio, images, and text, or meet new people who have an interest in generative neural networks and web development.

 ## Here's a bit about me:

 On current year ©2024, I'm on a mission to bring neural networks to life within real-world applications, especially those that start from zero and scale to thousands of users.
 My work goes beyond code—I'm building intelligent systems from the ground up, covering everything from backend and frontend development to database design, server setup, and seamless web integration.